 The difference between the harmless question in example 2.4 and the previous three fallacious questions lies in the nature of their presuppositions.
 In the last case, the presuppositions seem harmless or innocent, but in the case of the first three questions, the presuppositions are propositions that most participants in argument would not want to go on record as being commitments of theirs.
-We could call these presuppositions unwelcome commitments and questions that contain them loaded questions.
+We could call these presuppositions.
 Whether a question is loaded depends on the position of the answerer.
 If the answerer clearly would not want to be committed to a presupposition of a particular question, then the question may be described as loaded with respect to the position of that answerer.